Helping Kids and Teens Deal With Grief

 - Keep the dialogue open.
 Kids’ feelings may change drastically from moment to moment.
 Encourage them to talk about it.
 If they don’t want to talk, help them to find other outlets for their feelings, such as journaling or creating art.

 - Focus on the present and things in your control.
 When we experience loss, it’s easy to become overwhelmed by all the unknowns and “what if” scenarios.
 Help kids accept what they can’t change by focusing on the here and now, and what’s within their control.
-While we can’t control how long COVID-19 will affect our daily lives, we can control how we react to it and try to find the good in little things.

 - Maintain at least one routine.
 Even if you can’t maintain all your routines, aim to keep at least one.
 Waking up at the same time, making the beds, walking the dog, having the same dinner or bedtime can help your kids (and you) feel a sense of comfort.